Hmarkov/sumupwallet/Readme.md

 - Each user can have up to 10 wallets
 - Withdrawals fail if the wallet has insufficient balance
 - The Application uses in memory data, no persistance storage logic implemented

+## Optional logic not integrated but essential for production ready deployment

+- Real database like PostegreSQL, MYSQL or MongoDB can be used as a storage for user wallets
+- Containerization with Docker to make it portable
+- Authentication and Autorization necessary to keep info secury maybe a JWT or session based auth
+- Input Valiidation to expand on the current manual checks maybe validator libraries for structured validation
+- Better unit testing i'm sure my primitive tests cover only 20% of the logic
+- Error handling could be better
+- Concurency for safety, using database transactions and locking mechanism depending on the database